vsillan/game-server-programming-course/assignments/assignment_2.md

 }
 ```

-``NewPlayer`` classs used to define object that contains the properties than are defined by the client when creating new player. ``Id`` and ``CreationDate`` should be set by the server when the player is created.
+``NewPlayer`` class is used to define object that contains the properties than are defined by the client when creating new player. ``Id`` and ``CreationDate`` should be set by the server when the player is created.

 ```
 public class NewPlayer